-Study type/ evidence level Study details/limitations Patient characteristics Interventions Cohort study Evidence level: + Countries: Centres: Setting: Funding sources: Not stated Dropout rates: Study limitations: Total no. patients: 2,090 Patient characteristics: Operable or LABC Inclusion criteria: TAC Women with Operable or LABC Exclusion criteria : Notes: Exploring association of clinico-pathological variables with response - all patients rece same chemotherapy for the first part of the trial.
-Independent factors for mid-course r and pCR were: young age, non-T4 tumors, high grade, and hormone receptor status, t strongest single predictive factor.
-Grading and age can identify subgroups within the and triple negative patients who have an increased benefit from NACT. all patients received the for mid-course response eceptor status, the oups within the luminal r.
-These are useful data to answer question of benefi v HER2-; PR+ v PR-) t in different popula ations (ER+ v ER -; HER2+ Evaluated as a cohort; evaluation of pre-randomise group.
-Large number lost to follow-up. ed cohort from Gep artrio trial.
-No control Author's Conclusion: Grading and age can identify subgroups within the luminal and tripl negative patients who have an increased benefit from NACT. the luminal and triple
+Study type/ evidence level Study details/limitations Patient characteristics Interventions Cohort study Evidence level: + Countries: Centres: Setting: Funding sources: Not stated Dropout rates: Study limitations: Total no. patients: 2,090 Patient characteristics: Operable or LABC Inclusion criteria: Women with Operable or LABC Exclusion criteria: TAC Notes: Exploring association of clinico-patholo same chemotherapy for the first part of and pCR were: young age, non-T4 tumo strongest single predictive factor.
+Gradi and triple negative patients who have a the trial.
+Independent factors ors, high grade, and hormone r ing and age can identify subgro for mid-course response eceptor status, the oups within the luminal These are useful data to answer questic v HER2-; PR+ v PR-) on of benefit in different popul ations (ER+ v ER -; HER2+ Evaluated as a cohort; evaluation of pre group.
+Large number lost to follow-up. e-randomised cohort from Gep artrio trial.
+No control Author's Conclusion: Grading and age negative patients who have an increase the luminal and triple